 After a day of sightseeing head on over to the main market of the city – Ben Tanh.
 The market has both a day and night market to visit during your time in the city.

 Day 2 – Cu Chi Tunnels

-On the second day in HCM, you will be heading outside of the city to the Cu Chi Tunnels.
-You can choose from either a morning or afternoon tour lasting about 5 hours or so.
+On the second day in Ho Chi Minh City, you will be heading outside of the city to the Cu Chi Tunnels.

 » I put together a Touring the Cu Chi Tunnels guide that talks about everything you will need to know about the trip.

 *Note if you have an additional day in HCM you can do a tour of the Mekong River.
-If you do have an extra day you will then fly to Danang on day 4 and push everything a day back.
+If you do have an extra day you will then fly to Danang on day 4 and push everything back a day.

 Day 3 – Fly to Danang/Hoi An

 Try and get out early from HCM and take a flight up the coast to central Vietnam and the city of Danang.

 There are flights leaving as early as 6:00AM, and I would recommend grabbing an early one to take advantage of your time there.